uservoice/uservoice-php/README.md

 # Define an API client at: Admin Console -> Settings -> Channels -> API
 $API_KEY = 'oQt2BaunWNuainc8BvZpAm';
 $API_SECRET = '3yQMSoXBpAwuK3nYHR0wpY6opE341inL9a2HynGF2';

+// Use autoload.php of Composer to use the library and its dependencies: require_once('vendor/autoload.php');
 ```

 SSO-token generation using uservoice library